black-parrot-hdk/zynq-parrot/cosim/README.md

 - README.md: Description of the design
 - Makefile.design: Design-specific settings and configurations for all backends
+- Makefile.hardware: Design-specific verilog files for compiling the design
 - ps.cpp: Co-simulation code that runs on PS on FPGA or in simulation to control the accelerator
 - flist.vcs: SystemVerilog files used to build the design
 - v/: Source files for this specific design